jamesrharwood/equator-guidelines-website/guideline_repos/stard/items/13_information_available.md

 ---
 id: information-available-index
-title: "13a.
-Information available to performers or readers of the index test"
+title: "13.
+Information available to performers or readers of the index test and reference standard assessors"
+checklist:
+    text: |
+        13a.
+Whether clinical information and reference standard results were available to the performers or readers of the index test.

+        13b.
+Whether clinical information and index test results were available to the assessors of the reference standard.
 ---
 ## What to write

+13a.
 Whether clinical information and reference standard results were available to the performers or readers of the index test.

+13b.
+Whether clinical information and index test results were available to the assessors of the reference standard.

 ## Example